Walker Art Center: History

 The Walker Art Center began with Minneapolis businessman Thomas Barlow Walker, who held one of the largest art collections in the nation.
 In 1879, he dedicated part of his home to exhibiting the art to the public for free.
 In 1916, Walker purchased the land now known as Lowry Hill to build a museum for his growing collection.
 His museum, the Walker Art Galleries, was opened on May 21, 1927.

 In 1939, the Minnesota Arts Council was granted control of the building on Lowry Hill, along with its art collection, in order to create a civic art center.
 With the assistance of the Works Progress Administration, building improvements were made and the Walker Art Center opened in January 1940.
 Daniel Defenbacher, who led the Federal Art Project's Community Art Center program, left the WPA to become the first director of the Walker Art Center.
 Around this time, the Walker officially began its focus on modern and contemporary works of art.

-The Walker's current building designed by Edward Larrabee Barnes was opened in 1971 and expanded in 1984.
+The Walker's current building, designed by Edward Larrabee Barnes, opened in 1971 and expanded in 1984.
 Minneapolis Parks and Recreation partnered with the Walker Art Center to establish the Minneapolis Sculpture Garden on the Walker's campus in 1988.

+In 1984, the Walker Art Center hosted a residency for Keith Haring, during which he created many notable works and murals.

 Opened in April 2005, the most recent building expansion nearly doubled the size of the Walker Art Center.
 The expansion, designed by Herzog & de Meuron, included an additional gallery space, a theater, restaurant, shop, and special events space.

-In June 2017, the opening of the gallery's art garden was delayed due to protests over Sam Durant's sculpture Scaffold.
+In June 2017, the reopening of the sculpture garden after reconstruction was delayed due to protests over Sam Durant's sculpture Scaffold.